|

 game plans related to a competitive event.
 Examples could include employing a

-serve-and-volley strategy in tennis or a quick-break play in basketball
+serve-and-volley strategy in tennis or a quick-break play in basketball.

 Where do I start?

-To be effective, like any skill, imagery needs to be developed and
+Imagery needs to be developed and

-practiced regularly.
+practised regularly.
 There are four elements to mental imagery - Relaxation,

-Realism, Regularity and Reinforcement (the 4Rs) (Hale 1998)[1].
+Realism, Regularity and Reinforcement (The 4Rs) (Hale 1998)[1].

 Relaxation